-In the latest Level 3 curriculum, there are 16 Study Sessions (38 readings) organized over 6 books.
-A common question we get asked in 300Hours Forum is whether Level 3 candidates should study the topics chronologically, or if there is a better order to study these topics?
+A common question we get asked in 300Hours Forum is whether candidates should study the topics chronologically, or if there is a better CFA Level 3 study order?

 Having passed the CFA Level 3 exam, here’s my view on the optimal order of topics to study (and why).

-Here’s my thought process and strategy on Level 3 topic’s study order:
+Here’s my thought process and strategy on CFA Level 3 topic’s study order: